SECR compliance explained - Guidance on SECR reporting

 • large Limited Liability Partnerships (LLPs)

-Companies incorporated outside of the United Kingdom are not required to include energy and carbon information in their Directors Report under this legislation, including foreign parent companies of UK subsidiaries.
+Companies incorporated outside of the UK are not required to include energy and carbon information in their Directors Report under this legislation.

-Complying with the SECR legislation
+SECR compliance legislation

-Large unquoted companies and large LLP's are obliged to report their UK energy use and associated greenhouse gas emissions as a minimum relating to gas, electricity and transport fuel, as well as an intensity ratio and information relating to energy efficiency action, through their annual reports.
+Large unquoted companies and large LLP's are obliged to report their UK energy use and associated greenhouse gas emissions.

-Quoted companies of all sizes continue to be required to report their global greenhouse gas (GHG) emissions and an intensity ratio through their annual reports.
 Additionally, they are now required to report their total global energy use and information relating to energy efficiency action alongside the methodology used to calculate the new and existing disclosure requirements.

 Definition of quoted and large companies for SECR compliance

-Quoted companies in this respect are those whose equity share capital is officially listed on the main market of the London Stock Exchange; or is officially listed in an European Economic Area State; or is admitted to dealing on either the New York Stock Exchange or NASDAQ.
+Quoted companies are those whose equity share capital is officially listed on the main market of the London Stock Exchange.

 For large unquoted companies and large Limited Liability Partnerships the qualifying conditions are met when it satisfies two or more of the following requirements in a year;